-Sarah Pucill has continuously been making 16mm short films that have received public funding since completing her MA at the Slade in 1990.
-Her films have been shown in galleries and won awards at Festivals internationally.
+Sarah Pucill’s publicly funded films have been shown in galleries and won awards at Festivals internationally.
 The majority of her films take place within the confinements of domestic space, where the grounded reality of the house itself becomes a portal to a complex and multi layered psychical realm.
 In her explorations of the animate and inanimate, her work probes a journey between mirror and surface, in which questions of representation are negotiated.
-At the heart of much of the work is a concern with the image as a still, whether literally or symbolically.
-Relationships between self and other turn into a concern of relationships between women, mostly mother or lover.

-Phantom Rhapsody (2010) premiered at Sainsburies Centre for Visual Arts, Norwich in a programme curated by Ben Cook (LUX), was screened at Edinburgh International Film Festival, at Ecole Nationale des Beaux-Arts Superieure in Paris, the Millennium, New York.
+In 2017 Phantom Rhapsody (16mm, bw, 20min, 2010) was staged in the gallery at the Royal Academy Summer Exhibition, in one of the first exhibitions to include invited moving image artists, curated by Eileen Cooper (also invited Isaac Julien).
+Phantom Rhapsody premiered at Sainsburies Centre for Visual Arts, Norwich in a programme curated by Ben Cook (LUX), was screened at Edinburgh International Film Festival, at Ecole Nationale des Beaux-Arts Superieure in Paris, the Millennium, New York.
 It was part of the DVD compilation published by LUX in 2011 and which launched at BFI Southbank and in the same year was screened as part of Maya Deren’s 50th anniversary, in a retrospective of my films.
 More recently in 2013, it was selected for ‘Assembly: A Survey of Recent Artists: Film and Video in Britain 2008-13 at Tate Britain.
 Distinctive in its stark use of black and white, the film draws connections between canonical painting, early cinema and theatrical side-show ‘magic’ acts.
 The film examines the appearance and disappearance of the phantom as it relates to the present/absent dynamic of visible lesbian sexuality in the canons of both cinema and art history.

-Blind Light (2007), which was screened at Tate Modern in 2010 in a programme curated by Maxa Zoller, brings the filmmaking process as performance and image into the fold of a fragmented spoken narrative.
+Blind Light (16mm, 20′, 2007), screened at The Lab, San Francisco in December 2017 as part of ‘LightField’.
+It was screened at Tate Modern in 2010 in a programme curated by Maxa Zoller.
+In the film the filmmaking process as performance and image is brought into the fold of a fragmented spoken narrative.
 Like Phantom Rhapsody and Fall in Frame, it was funded by the Arts Council of England and like many earlier works was also awarded funding from the Arts & Humanities Research Council.
 It premiered at Millennium Film, NY and was shown at the European Media Arts Festival Osnabruck, the Louise T Blouin Foundation in London, and Aurora Media Arts Festival in 2008 and at VideoForms Festival, France 2009.